 Best Cheap Web Hosting for Small Business 2026: 8 Providers Ranked and Reviewed

 Most "cheap web hosting" guides are just thinly disguised ads.
-This one isn't — and after a decade of watching providers bait small business owners with $0.99/month deals that quietly triple on renewal, I'm done being polite about it.
+This one isn't — after a decade of watching providers bait small business owners with $0.99/month deals that quietly triple on renewal, I'm done being polite about it.

 How We Evaluated These Hosting Providers